Greetings from PPD STUDIOS!

 Aerial Hoop doesn't require skin contact like Pole Dancing, its preferable to keep covered up.
 We suggest wearing several layers of clothing, but keep them form fitting, for example leggings, leg warmers, vest top and long sleeve top.
 Over the knee socks/leg warmers can provide extra protection for the backs of the knees, this can also be achieved by pulling a short pair of leg warmers around the knee area.

-Please wear flat comfortable shoes, for example trainers or pumps.
-You can also work in bare feet.
-In the cold weather many people opt to wear slipper socks, with grips underneath, as the Studio floor can be cold!
+No outdoor shoes are permitted in the Studio space.
+You can work in bare feet or in the cold weather many people opt to wear socks, or slipper socks, with grips underneath, as the Studio floor can be cold!

 Aerial Silks Classes